ucsf-wynton/wynton-website-hpc/docs/howto/jupyterhub.md

 ## Creating a kernel for virtual environment

-To create a kernel that you can access from JHUB follow the steps below Activate the virtual environment:
+To create a kernel that you can access from JHub follow the steps below Activate the virtual environment:

 ```python